10 Best Triangular Scales

 Sizing and Capacity

-Before you decide, check which scales are printed on each face.
-Architectural scales usually run in fractions of an inch to the foot, such as 1/4 inch or 1/8 inch equals one foot.
-Engineering scales, on the other hand, divide the inch into parts per inch, like 10, 20, 30, 40, 50, or 60 divisions.
-Make sure the ruler you choose supports the drawing standards your projects demand.
-Some users keep both architectural and engineering triangular scales on hand, while others prefer a single ruler that covers the scales they use most often.
+Before you commit to a specific ruler, check which scales are printed on each face.
+Architectural scales typically run in fractions of an inch to the foot (for example, 1/4 inch or 1/8 inch equals one foot).
+Engineering scales divide the inch into parts per inch, such as 10, 20, 30, 40, 50, or 60.
+Some drafters keep both architectural and engineering triangular scales on the desk; others prefer a single ruler that handles every drawing standard they encounter.

 Material Tradeoffs